[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 --data-source-id <DataSourceId>

-If you want to know more about building the Gateway CDK, please also refer to the article below.
+For those who want to know more about building the Gateway CDK, please also refer to the article below.

 https://dev.classmethod.jp/articles/agentcore-gateway-cdk-managed-harness/

-Preparing the AWS Account
+AWS Account Preparation

-1. Access https://console.aws.amazon.com/ and sign in
+1. Go to https://console.aws.amazon.com/ and sign in

 2. Change the region in the upper right of the screen to "US East (N. Virginia)" us-east-1